ASTR 312 Study Guide

 • Why might it be dangerous to be an ancient Chinese astronomer?

-• Many star names actually originate from…?
+• Many star names originate from which culture?

 • What (astronomical) things were the Mayans known for?